jparcill/gansbestfriend/README.md

 And just in case you didn't want to sleep tonight.

 ![alt text](https://raw.githubusercontent.com/jparcill/gansbestfriend/master/generated_images/e302_9.png)

-## Models
-To use either of the models, use the torch.load() function.

 ## Acknowledgments
 Here are some links to papers, articles, and tutorials that assisted me in creating this project.